acss-io/atomizer/docs/configuration.md

 };
 ```

-<p class="noteBox info">The name of the file is arbitrary as this will be passed into Atomizer at build time.</p>

-How you use this file depends on your project setup, please refer to the [installation guide](./installation.html) for more info.
+<p class="noteBox info">The name of the file is arbitrary as this will be passed into Atomizer at build time.
+How you use this file depends on your project setup, please refer to the <a href="./installation.html">installation guide</a> for more info. </p>

 Next, read the config sections below to learn more about the configuration options available.